duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/04-sim2real/01_project-report-sim2real.md

 _Now tell your story:_

-The mission of this project was to find a way to close the reality gap by using Generative Adversarial Networks or any other deep learning technique, to generate realistic images from simulated images.
-The idea was that by replacing the simulated image by a realistic image based on input image, we could train an agent in the simulator that would not have to be tuned seperately on the simulator and on the robot.
+The mission of this project was to find a way to close the reality gap by using Generative Adversarial Networks and other deep learning techniques to generate realistic images from simulation images.
+The idea is that by replacing the simulated image by a realistic image with the same general features of the simulated image, we could train an agent in the simulator that would not have to be tuned seperately on the simulator and on the robot.
+We have two major goals that we want to attain with this attempt:
+- Train a model to generate realistic images from simulation images.
+- Mitigate the need for color threshold calibration when going from the simulator to the real world

 ### Motivation {#sim2real-final-result-motivation}